ansible/ansible/docs/docsite/rst/reference_appendices/galaxy.rst

 Tags are inherited *down* the dependency chain.
 In order for tags to be applied to a role and all its dependencies, the tag should be applied to the role, not to all the tasks within a role.

-Roles listed as dependencies are subject to conditionals and tag filtering, and may not execute fully depeneding on what tags and conditinoals are applied.
+Roles listed as dependencies are subject to conditionals and tag filtering, and may not execute fully depending on what tags and conditionals are applied.

 Dependencies found in Galaxy can be specified as follows: